pythoctopus/Circular/README.md

 * effect_k
 * is3d
 * MWW_p - p-value of Mardia-Watson-Wheeler test, is None untill __estimate__ method is called
-* result - the result of estimation.
+* result - the result of the estimation.
 > if __is3d__ is True: result is a np.ndarray of size KxM, K: effect_k size, M: effect_mu size.
-> in another case result is a list of two elements, each of which is a np.ndarry of this kind: [effects(shifts), estimations].
+> in another case result is a list of two elements, each of which is a np.ndarray of this kind: [effects(shifts), estimations].

 Methods:
-* estimate() - performs whe estimation.
+* estimate() - performs the estimation.
 Params: n_estim - a number of generations of random samples, savefile - True or False, only used if is3d is True.
 If savefile is True - saves result in txt file.
 * show() - plot results

 And a few worlds about sample1, sample2 and CircSample class.
-This class has 5 attributes and 3 methods:
+This class has 6 attributes and 3 methods:
 * data - array of sample
 * name - description
 * mean - mean angle, radians (default None)
 * mean_vector - tuple (mean angle, mean vector length) (default None)
 * K - concentration (default None)
-* rayleigh_p - p-value for rayleigh test (default None)
+* rayleigh_p - p-value for Rayleigh test (default None)
 * compute_params() - compute mean, mean_vector, K
 * rayleigh() - compute rayleigh_p
 * show() - plot this sample (inner circle is a 0.05 significance level for Rayleigh test)